roverwing/RoverWingHardware/docs/features/power.rst

 on-board electronics, leaving about 4A  available for  servos and NeoPixel LEDs.

-RoverWing also includes internal circuit for measuring power supply voltage, which is then made available to the Feather board using `getVoltage()` function.
+RoverWing also includes internal circuit for measuring power supply voltage, which is then made available to the Feather board using :code:`getVoltage()` function of RoverWing Arduino library.